niccoreyes/MockOneissAPI/README.md

 - The WSDL says `Data` is an `xsd:string`.
 Wrapping your XML in CDATA keeps `Data` a string while letting you retain an XML-shaped payload.
 - The mock parses either JSON strings or XML strings inside `Data` and converts them to arrays automatically.

+Note: The included `send-oneiss-soap.ps1` script prefers sending structured XML (no CDATA) by default — it can be adjusted to wrap inner XML in CDATA if you need strict RPC/string semantics for testing.

 ---

 ## Admin UI